paiqo/Databricks-VSCode/README.md

 **v1.2.3:**
 - Databricks Kernels are now moved to the top when opening a notebook from the local sync folder or via `dbws:/`
-- added `Insert` icons for Secrets and SecretScopes to easily add the code snippet to the current editor
+- added `Insert` buttons for Secrets to easily add the code snippet to the current editor/notebook
 - fixed an issue with `%run`

 **v1.2.2:**